sait-wbdv/sample-code/backend/mongoose/mongodb-atlas/README.md

 # MongoDB Atlas
+We will not be installing MongoDB directly on our machines.
+Instead, we will be connecting to remote collections using the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) cloud hosting platform.

 ## Creating and configuring a MongoDB Atlas account
 1. Create an free account with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 You will be prompted to set up your account (the Atlas interface will point you in the right direction):
     1. Build your first cluster